Selecting companion plants that thrive with carrots can help ward off pests and diseases and prevent other garden troubles.

 Catnip and Mint

 Both plants help prevent flea beetles.
-Flea beetle larvae are one of the many pests that love feeding on roots or root hairs.
+Flea beetle larvae are one of the many pests that love to feed on roots or root hairs.

 Sage

 Sage is another plant that helps repel carrot flies.
-Moreover, it doesn’t require much water, so it will leave more moisture for your carrots.
+It doesn’t require much water, leaving more moisture for your carrots.

 Be mindful that some plants can harm carrots if grown nearby.
-As a result, carefully plan your garden for the best outcome.
+Therefore, carefully plan your garden for the best outcome.

 - Potatoes compete for both space and nutrients, stunting both plants.

 - Parsnips are in a similar situation.
-They take up some nutrients that carrots need to grow, as well as underground space.
-They are also vulnerable to similar pests and diseases, making it more difficult to control pests and diseases.
+They take up some nutrients that carrots need to grow and underground space.
+They are also vulnerable to similar pests and diseases, making it more difficult to control them.

-- Apiaceae is the family that carrots are in [2].
+- Carrots are in the Apiaceae family [2].
 Other plants in this family include fennel, dill, coriander, and cumin.
-These plants may cross-pollinate, which can be a major issue if you’re seed-saving.
+These plants may cross-pollinate, which can be a significant issue if you’re seed-saving.

 Planting Carrots

 Carrot plants also require loose, loamy soil to reach maximum growth.
-However, till deeply to ensure there aren’t any rocks, hard soil clumps, or any obstacle before planting.
+However, before planting, till deeply to ensure there aren’t any rocks, hard soil clumps, or obstacles.

-Moreover, if your soil is very hard or clay-based, you can make a raised bed at least 12 inches deep with proper organic soil to grow in.
+Moreover, if your soil is very hard or clay-based, you can make a raised bed at least 12 inches deep with proper organic soil for growing.

 Also, avoid planting seeds too close to give the roots room to grow.
-If too close, thin out the seedlings about 1 inch apart after they germinate.
+If they are too close, thin the seedlings to about 1 inch apart after germination.

 Care and Maintenance

 After you plant your seeds, keep the soil damp to ensure the seeds germinate properly.
-However, they take around 14 to 21 days to sprout, which means it may be a bit difficult to keep the soil at the right moisture level at all times.
+However, they take around 14 to 21 days to sprout, so keeping the soil at the correct moisture level throughout may be difficult.

-Some solutions to make this easier, particularly in hotter climates, include using mulch and deep watering before planting.
+To make this easier, especially in hot climates, try these solutions: use mulch and water deeply before planting.

 Pests and Diseases